Safety and Security

 Chemical Substance Management System

-We are creating a comprehensive chemical substance management system to centrally manage all chemical substances contained in products and raw materials handled by the Group.
+In the interest of ensuring safety, we confirm that all of the chemical substances constituting the raw materials and products handled by the Group conform with the laws and regulations of each country.
+We are also making progress with the creation of a Chemical Substance Management System to centrally manage these chemical substances.
 Introducing this system allows us to speed up chemical substance-related investigations (inventory in each country, the safety of products and raw materials, regulatory information, etc.) and to provide accurate information.
-We are now rolling out the system to plants that manufacture molded articles*17 and expanding application of volume tracking management to products for Taiwan and South Korea, in addition to Japan’s Act on the Evaluation of Chemical Substances and Regulation of Their Manufacture and Industrial Safety and Health Act as well as Europe’s REACH.*18 We will continue to enhance our system for managing chemical substances in order to ensure even more meticulous management of these substances.
+We are now rolling out the system to plants that manufacture molded articles* and expanding application of volume tracking management to products for Taiwan and South Korea, in addition to Japan’s Act on the Evaluation of Chemical Substances and Regulation of Their Manufacture and Industrial Safety and Health Act as well as Europe’s REACH.
+We will continue to enhance our system for managing chemical substances in order to ensure even more meticulous management of these substances.

-The Group has established quality management systems (QMS) based on ISO 9001 and is continuing to acquire relevant certifications (a total of 38 sites have been certified as of May 1, 2018).
+The Group has established quality management systems (QMS) based on ISO 9001 and is continuing to acquire relevant certifications (a total of 36 sites have been certified as of May 1, 2020).
 Recognizing the provision of products and services that customers can always feel satisfaction and peace of mind in using is an important social mission for our company, all relevant departments collaborate on all processes - from product planning, research, design & development, preparation for production, production, sales & service, to quality assurance - with an awareness of the importance of ensuring the safety of products, and create and appropriately implement and management frameworks within which to enhance and maintain product safety and quality.
 We formulated our Quality Management Policy to ensure that every employee of the Group systematically implements quality assurance initiatives in accordance with QMS.
+We also began training for quality management representative.

-In mind with Customer First and Quality First, we (all SB Group employees) shall contribute to increasing the company’s profits by creating an efficient workflow of quality formation for fundamental improvements, and at the same time we shall contribute to the society in conformity with SDGs:
+In mind with Customer First and Quality First, we (all SB Group employees) shall create an efficient workflow of quality formation for fundamental improvement, contributing to increasing the company’s profitability and at the same time achieving a sustainable society through SDGs:

 ***** One Sumibe / Zero Defect / Proactive *****

-Action Plan: SDGs Goal 12.
+Action Plan: SDG 12.
 Ensure sustainable consumption and production patterns

 |2.||Quality Improvement Activities of Existing Businesses (Complaints Handling Aimed at Improving Customer Satisfaction)|